St. John’s Hospital Foundation enthusiastically affirms support for the New Sage Living at St. John’s Health

 St. John’s Medical Center is pleased to announce the final approval for budget, size, and scope for Sage Living, a new facility on the medical center campus that will provide residential senior care, including specialized care for residents with memory problems and a center for acute inpatient rehabilitation.

 For the full news release, click the link below:

-What does a new Living Center mean for the community?
+What does Sage Living mean for the community?

-The Living Center prides itself on offering the highest levels of quality care and service.
+Sage Living prides itself on offering the highest levels of quality care and service.
 The team has been providing our community’s seniors, rehab patients, and their families high quality care for years.
-After nearly 30 years, the Living Center’s relationship-based, resident-centered mission and vision have outgrown the current space.
+After 30 years, the Sage Living’s relationship-based, resident-centered mission and vision have outgrown the current space.
 It is time to give some of our most respected and revered community members a full overhaul of their living space.